mfdezgiro/final_project/README.md

 Default coverage value: 50 <br>
 Default identity value: 25 <br>
 Includes a module to find domains (using PROSITE) in each query together with the aligned part of the subject sequences <br>
-IMPORTANT NOTE: DOES NOT search domains in proteins NOT present in the results of blastp
+IMPORTANT NOTE: DOES NOT search domains in proteins NOT present in the results of blastp <br> <br>

-"""
+FINAL NOTE: Only one use per project (folder results are created only once).
+If wished to do another analysys, take out:

+	my_multifasta
+	my_query
+	my_blast
+	blast_results
+	muscle_results
+	trees
+	domains

+from the working directory.